The benefit of learning together with your friend is that you keep each other accountable and have meaningful discussions about what you're learning.

 Max and Bernice Garchik Family Presidential Associate Professor of Management, the Wharton School

-Exequiel (Zeke) Hernandez studies the globalization, innovation, and performance of organizations.
+Exequiel (Zeke) Hernandez studies the globalization, innovation, and performance of firms.
 His research interests include global networks, immigration, mergers and acquisitions, and knowledge management.
 He has received several teaching excellence awards and was recognized as a Best 40 Under 40 Professor (2019) by Poets & Quants.
-Professor Hernandez has a PhD from the University of Minnesota and a BS in Accounting and Master of Accountancy from Brigham Young University.
+More info

 Prasanna Tambe, PhD